riccardo98b/riccardo98b/README.md

 👋 Hi, I’m @riccardo98b
-I’m currently learning HTML,CSS , Javascript , Java and Spring
+I’m currently learning HTML,CSS ,Bootstrap Javascript , Java , Spring and MySQL

 <!---
 riccardo98b/riccardo98b is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.